 If you take a look at your child custody order, there should be somewhere in there a note that says you cannot badmouth or disparage your ex-spouse in front of your children.
 Of course, this rule is not something that applies to just you, but to both you and your ex-spouse.

 People want to vent to others around them when they are frustrated, so it is not completely unusual that a parent would talk poorly about an ex-spouse to their kids.
 But this is still not an excuse or permission to do it.

 Stop Badmouthing Your Ex for Your Kid’s Sake

-Not only does badmouthing an ex-spouse increase the chances of parental alienation, but it also hurts the child’s own self-esteem.
+Not only does badmouthing an ex-spouse increases the chances of parental alienation, but it also hurts the child’s own self-esteem.
 Children often see themselves as a mix of each parent.
 If one parent says X and Y are awful behaviors of their ex-spouse and the child sees themselves doing X and Y, then they will start to feel awful about themselves.

 If you find yourself tempted to disparage your ex-spouse in front of your children, then it is time to pause and take a step back.
 By mentally reining yourself in, you can avoid hurting your child’s self-esteem and their relationship with your ex-spouse, who might have done nothing wrong to them in particular.

 What Does the Court Do to Stop Badmouthing?

 Oftentimes, the court will order the belligerent parent to undergo some form of therapy or psychological evaluation.
 If your child is old enough, then they might even be brought before the court to tell the judge just how extensive that disparagement has been.

-At Richard Ross Associates in Westlake Village, we routinely help parents through complicated divorces and other family law issues, including those rife with disparagement carried out by their ex.
+At Richard Ross Associates, we routinely help parents through complicated divorces and child custody issues, including those rife with disparagement carried out by their ex.
 You can count on us, too, when you need legal guidance and moral support.

 Call 805.410.3407 to speak with our attorneys about how we can stop disparagement and badmouthing.